nuitrcs/SQL_workshops/intermediate_sql.md

 Looking at the database schema, we can see that information is split between four tables.
 The lines between the tables show where there is a column in one table that is linked to a column in another table.
 These are called foreign keys.
 Foreign keys are used to link records in different tables.

-In the table names, there are key icons next to some columns.
+In some of the tables, there are yellow key icons next to some columns.
 These columns are primary key columns.
 Primary keys uniquely identify records in the table they belong to.
 A primary key can be a single column or a combination of multiple columns.
 Primary keys must have unique values.
 They are frequently used to link tables to each other (although you could link tables with other columns too).

 Now we'll learn how to join tables together.
 Diagrams such as [this one](https://images.app.goo.gl/U5RCPEhNaQuMn7y7A) can be useful to understand the different types of joins.
 Please note that you can join more than two tables together.